Entanglement phase transitions in non-Hermitian Floquet systems

 Here $L$ is the total number of unit cells in the lattice and $|\emptyset\rangle$ denotes the vacuum state.
-The state $|\Psi_{0}\rangle$ in Eq.~(\ref{eq:Psi0}) thus describes a charge density wave at half-filling, with each sublattice B being populated by a single fermion.
-Other types of initial states yield consistent results concerning the entanglement transitions that will be studied below.
-At any stroboscopic time $t=\ell T$, the matrix elements of single-particle correlator $C(\ell T)$ in the lattice representation can now be expressed as
+The state $|\Psi_{0}\rangle$ in Eq.~(\ref{eq:Psi0}) thus describes a charge density wave at half-filling, with each sublattice $B$ being populated by a single fermion.
+This initial state is not an eigenstate of the Floquet operator ${\hat U}$ [Eq.~(\ref{eq:U})] or the noncommutative Hamiltonians ${\hat H}_{1,2}$ [Eqs.~(\ref{eq:H1})--(\ref{eq:H2})].
+The system's hopping parameters will experience sudden changes in the middle of each driving period, and there are no slowly varying parameters.
+Therefore, our system will undergo far-from-equilibrium dynamics and reaching some steady states after being evolved stroboscopically over multiple driving periods.
+Such a process is nonadiabatic and thus could not be captured by adiabatic predictions.
+Other types of pure and nonequilibrium initial states yield consistent results concerning the entanglement transitions that will be studied below.